Impalabs/applevisor/README.md

  * [Author](#author)

-This library can be used to build Rust applications leveraging the `Hypervisor` framework on Apple Silicon.
-It was mainly built for [Hyperpom](https://github.com/impalabs/hyperpom), but it can serve more general purposes.
+This library can be used to build Rust applications leveraging the [`Hypervisor`](https://developer.apple.com/documentation/hypervisor) framework on Apple Silicon.

 ## Getting Started